pathcopycopy/pathcopycopy.github.io/README.md

 Path Copy Copy is an add-on for Windows Explorer that adds contextual menu items on all files and folders allowing the user to copy the path(s) in various formats.
 Idea copied from "Path Copy".

-Path Copy Copy works on Windows XP or later.
+Path Copy Copy works on Windows Vista or later.
 Grab the [latest release here!](https://github.com/clechasseur/pathcopycopy/releases/latest)

 For help and information, please refer to the [wiki](https://github.com/clechasseur/pathcopycopy/wiki).